 Adult Friend Finder alone has 339 million accounts.

-The story was first broken by the website Leaked Source, under the banner ‘Sexual secrets for hundreds of millions exposed in largest hack of 2016‘.
+The story was first broken by the website Leaked Source, under the banner ‘[Page no longer available – we have linked to the archive.org version instead]‘.
 According to Leaked Source, says the Wired article, much of the hacked and stolen data was not encrypted, and that which was encrypted was easily broken.

 Said Friend Finder Networks vice president and senior counsel, Diana Ballou, in a statement for ZD Net, “FriendFinder has received a number of reports regarding potential security vulnerabilities from a variety of sources.
 While a number of these claims proved to be false extortion attempts, we did identify and fix a vulnerability that was related to the ability to access source code through an injection vulnerability.”